 At first, we prefer to have our reception venue to be held in Manila Hotel, since it fits our theme which is Spanish Vintage Glam.
 But, after receiving the quotation, we were so surprised at the current package that they offered to us.
 Consider the fact that it only includes basic styling and the hotel also charges tons of corkage fees if we would get outside suppliers.
 That alone, after we did our initial computation was 70% of our overall wedding budget!
 Suntok sa buwan if we would push through with it.
 So, we muster our courage to look for other events venues within the range of Manila (or near Intramuros area for that matter) since we prefer that all of our guests wouldn’t commute too far from the church considering the “Christmas traffic” that we’re expecting on our wedding day.
 We also want something that has a high ceiling where we can have drapes, with beautiful chandeliers (since I personally love them), white/neat-looking interiors, spacious for our 150 target guests and has a garden setting.
 Thankfully, we found La Castellana that was just located a block away from San Agustin Church.

-We immediately contacted La Castellana through their email and their AE, Mr Christian was quick enough to reply back with their venue packages.
+We immediately contacted La Castellana through their email and their AE, Mr. Christian was quick enough to reply back with their venue packages.
 Since we’re not keen on getting all-in-packages, we compared their rates versus if we’re going to get their venue-only rate.
 From that, we decided that if we’ll book the place, it will be their venue-only rate.
 But since it’s also difficult to check the current look of the venue, we asked my aunt and cousin to do an ocular of the area on our behalf.
 Fortunately, it so happened that one of our shortlisted caterers at that time, Josiah’s Catering Inc. was going to have their food tasting fair in the venue.
 So it’s like hitting 2-birds-with-1-stone kind of deal!

 Their feedback was great after sending us photos of the place and the food served during the event.
 Garry and I then discussed it thoroughly and finally decided to do our reservation.
 It was, after all, the only “fitting” venue we’ve seen with our days of research online that can be a good alternative to our first option.
 Besides, La Castellan imbues a Spanish look that very well fits with what we want.
 It’s both an indoor-outdoor type of venue which is kind of refreshing.
 Also, it was nice that the AE gave us the old rate which automatically saved us a few thousand pesos!
-In behalf us, my aunt did the booking and from then on Christian and I would always exchange emails regarding our concerns about the venue’s corkage fees, rules, restrictions, recommended suppliers etc. One thing we liked about them was their promptness in replying with all our concerns and queries.
+On behalf us, my aunt did the booking and from then on Christian and I would always exchange emails regarding our concerns about the venue’s corkage fees, rules, restrictions, recommended suppliers etc. One thing we liked about them was their promptness in replying to all our concerns and queries.
 This was a big deal for us since we’re both based abroad and we booked the place even if we haven’t seen it personally.

-I was only able to see it during my December 2015 vacation and at that time, had a first-hand experience of how the place would look like if it’s filled with a 150++ guests.
+I was only able to see it during my December 2015 vacation and at that time, had a first-hand experience of how the place would look like if it’s filled with 150++ guests.
 The venue was so dainty and neat looking with its all-white interiors, tall pillars, and Spanish-designed stained-glass windows.
 It also boasts of high chandeliers, mini-lotus garden, but with an interestingly odd-looking floor plan.
 La Castellana is actually a mixture of fancy elegance but with a twist of oddness because of its L-shaped floor plan which I don’t usually encounter with Event Venue structures.
 Christian informed me that the venue was an old mansion that was just converted to an events venue by its owners.
 We also considered getting an AC which is the only alternative option to the coolers and mist but would cost a minimum Php 8,000 per unit plus the corkage fees.
 Since the venue is quite big, a minimum of 10-15 AC units is needed in case this option would be considered.

 On our wedding, everything ran smoothly.
 Christian only approached us to inform us about our payments after the wedding when all of the guests were gone which shows how Professional he was.